brikis98/yevgeniy-brikman-homepage/_posts/2014-11-26-zero-to-one.md

 ## Cons

 * The ideas of vertical vs horizontal progress is nonsense.
 All ideas are horizontal, built incrementally on top of all the ideas that came before by people who came along at the right time and place.
-This includes the ideas behind paypal and palantir.
+This includes the ideas behind PayPal and Palantir.

 * Limited perspective on competition.
 It exists.
 It leads to better products for consumers.
 It hurts some businesses, but drives others to greatness.